 To cultivate alumni engagement with the Faculty of Law.
 I believe our alumni are missing out on something if they're not connecting with, or participating in, a law school activity.
 With so many graduates practicing in and around Toronto, we have a particular opportunity to foster alumni engagement.
-This is not a situation where you have to take time away from something else to stay in touch with the law school.
+This is not a situation where you reputation.
+And one of the important ways it have to take time away from something else to stay in touch with the law school.
 You really need to think about it as part of your fun time.
 It's not stressful, and depending upon any person's level of engagement, it's not time consuming.
 The point I want to get across is: support the law school because you'll find it rewarding and engaging-and fun-as I do.
 And because the law school needs you.